 The cloud can be a better fit for certain types of software than others.
 For example, if you have an app with traffic patterns that can spike wildly up and down (e.g., an ecommerce app with spikes on certain holidays), you might choose to run that app in the cloud to take advantage of the cloud’s elasticity; and if you have another app with steady traffic patterns that uses lots of disk space and bandwidth, you may choose to run that app on-prem to save on costs.
 In short, pick the right tool for the job!

-My goal with this blog post series is to allow as many readers as possible to try out the examples, and to do so as quickly and cheaply as possible, so the cloud—especially cloud services with free tiers—is the right tool for this job.
-So while most of the underlying concepts will apply to both on-prem and the cloud, most of the examples in this series will use the cloud.
+My goal with this blog post series is to allow as many readers as possible to try out the examples as quickly and cheaply as possible, so the cloud is the right tool for this job.
+Therefore, most of the examples in this series will use the cloud, though the underlying concepts will apply to both the cloud and on-prem.

 Broadly speaking, there are two types of cloud computing offerings: